Whistler Has Heart Project & Display

 Explore & Experience Whistler (formerly Family Après)

-Due to COVID-19, the usual Family Après format will change this winter.
-It will be replaced with the new Explore and Experience Whistler program that was safely tested this past summer.
+Once restrictions are lifted, the usual Family Après program will be replaced with the new Explore and Experience Whistler program that was safely tested this past summer.
 It included live & local music, local art project and wellness activities.
-The winter animation is planned to begin after Feburary 5, 2021 through to the end of March (pending Provincial Health Orders).

 Whistler Olympic Plaza Snow Zone